Demolished public housing projects in Atlanta: Englewood Manor

 Built in 1970, 324 units of Englewood manor were demolished 2009 by the AHA.
 The land, which has been under control of the AHA since it was developed in 1970, still sits empty as of 2024.

 Forest Cove

-Forest Cove was torn down in 2024.
+Forest Cove containing 404 was torn down in 2024.
 It was not a housing project.
 It was privately owned.

 Gilbert Gardens

-Gilbert Gardens, also known as Poole Creek, was built in the 1960s and torn down in 2004.
-226 unit housing projects were demolished and families were displaced.
+Gilbert Gardens (also known as Poole Creek) was built in the 1960s and torn down in 2004.
+266 unit housing projects were demolished and families were displaced.

+Wheat Street Gardens

+Constructed in 1964 by Wheat Street Baptist Church for low income residents but not a public housing project.
+Had 606 units divided in one 12 story high rise of 210 units and over 30 three story low-rise buildings located in 4th ward of the sweet auburn neighborhood.
+Just like all of Atlanta's other public housing, Wheat Street was hit hard in 80s and 90s from the Crack epidemic.
+Later filmed in the movie "Daddy's Little Girl" right before its demolition in 2006.
+Even after being torn down drugs still remain a problem in the area.

 Alonzo F. Herndon Homes

 Alonzo F. Herndon Homes, also known as Herndon Homes, was completed in 1941, containing 520 units for African Americans.
 It was demolished in 2010.
 The project was named for Alonzo F. Herndon, who was born a slave, and through founding the Atlanta Life Insurance Company became Atlanta's richest African American.
 On June 15, 2016, the Atlanta Housing Authority announced a development team had been selected to create a mixed-use mixed-income community, called Herndon Square, on the site.
 The first of five phases began construction in January 2020, and is scheduled to complete in Spring 2021.

 Herndon Homes was a filming location for the motion picture The Lottery Ticket.